-The GHG emissions for category 6 are based on the activity data collected from the main high-spend countries13 (US, China, Switzerland, France, Germany, Spain, Mexico and Australia).
-The activity data collected included the passenger kilometers of all air travels and the expenditure on car rentals.
+The GHG emissions for category 6 are based on the activity data collected from the main high-spend countries9 (US, Switzerland, China, France, Germany, UK, Spain, Mexico).
+The activity data collected included the passenger kilometers of all air travel and the expenditure on car rentals.

-For air travels, a distance-based approach was applied.
-The passenger kilometers were multiplied with a relevant emission factor14 per type of flight distances: domestic, short-haul and longhaul.
+For air travel, a distance-based approach was applied.
+The passenger kilometers were multiplied with a relevant emission factor10 per type of flight distances: domestic, short-haul, and longhaul.
 An average passenger class was considered.
-The top eight countries used for the air travel emissions estimation cover 54% of the Sika Group business travel expenditures for FY 2022.
+The top eight countries used for the air travel emissions estimation cover 52% of the Sika Group business travel expenditures for FY 2023.
 The data was extrapolated to 100% to provide an estimate for the full Group.

 For car rentals, a spend-based approach was applied.
 The monetary amount spent on car rentals was multiplied with a relevant monetary emission factor.
-The top seven countries15 used for the rental cars emissions estimation cover 51% of the Sika Group business travel expenditures for FY 2022.
+The top seven countries used for the rental cars emissions estimation cover 49% of the Sika Group business travel expenditures for FY 2023.
 The data was extrapolated to 100% to provide an estimate for the full Group.